Released: 25th May 1998

 It would be tempting to say that every girl group launched in the wake of Wannabe was modelled on the Spice Girls.
 But while they may well have reawakened record label interest in the concept, for a group like N-Tyce, a better initial comparison was Eternal, and later, All Saints.
 The latter launched after N-Tyce but rapidly overtook them in terms of success and exposure.
 Indeed, the internet is remarkably scarce on details about Ario, Chantel, Donna and Michelle.
 Perhaps their most high-profile exposure came in Geri Halliwell’s autobiography when she stayed in a hotel owned by Chantel’s father and complimented him on his hospitality.
 Seriously.

-What we do know is that by mid-1998, the group had amassed three consecutive top 20 hits.
+From a commercial perspective the group had amassed three consecutive top 20 hits by mid-1998.
 Certainly not a bad performance, but with the Spice Girls yet to miss the top spot and All Saints having casually nabbed one of the best-selling singles of the decade, this was not the time for anything less than a stellar chart performance.
 Boom Boom was the fourth single from N-Tyce, released just before their debut album.
-There was most certainly a sense then that this was the last roll of the dice for the girl group and although it’s painfully evident where this story is heading, we absolutely must not overlook Boom Boom as a tremendous effort.
+There was most certainly a sense then that this was the last roll of the dice for the girl group and although it’s painfully evident where this story is heading, Boom Boom should not be overlooked as a tremendous effort.

-It might be dressed up as a quasi-R&B number (complete with rent-a-rapper), but Boom Boom is a perfect example of that late ‘90s pop song that just hits the sweet spot in terms of melody and composition.
-The track is concerned with the good old honeymoon period – and if you don’t know/remember what that naïve butterflies in the stomach phase felt like, then Boom Boom is about as good an aural recreation of it as you could hope to experience.
-Well, we’re presuming that’s what the song is about, but in the years since the single was released, we have certainly had intermittent cause to ponder on the lyric: “I try to hold it in, but here it comes and then there it goes again” in quite a different context.
-Let’s face it; the ‘90s was such a weird time in pop music that there is almost every chance Boom Boom could be inspired by troubling bowel issues as there is it being about young love.
+It might be dressed up as a quasi-R&B number (complete with rent-a-rapper), but Boom Boom is a perfect example of a late ‘90s pop song that just hits the sweet spot in terms of melody and composition.
+The track is concerned with the honeymoon period of a relationship, and about as good an aural recreation of that butterflies-in-the-stomach feeling as there could be.
+Well, presumably that’s what the song is about, though the ‘90s was such a weird time in pop music, there’s every chance: “I try to hold it in, but here it comes and then there it goes again” could be inspired by troubling bowel issues as much as young love.

-Whatever your take on the lyrics, the production is light, bouncy and allows the track to blossom.
-There’s an almost immediate transition in melody from about halfway through the verse.
-This is a song primarily concerned with reaching the chorus – but getting there is arguably the most enjoyable part.
+Regardless, the production is light, bouncy and allows the track to blossom.
+There’s an almost immediate transition in melody from about halfway through the verse; this is a song primarily concerned with reaching the chorus, but getting there is arguably the most enjoyable part.
 Perhaps the highlight of Boom Boom comes during the second verse.
-The progression through: “It’s that steady pounding, I love the way it’s sounding, it makes me want you more and it’s just like I said before…” is so gratifying as a pop fan; the melody and lyrics flow effortlessly and set up the chorus perfectly.
+The progression through: “It’s that steady pounding, I love the way it’s sounding, it makes me want you more and it’s just like I said before…” is so gratifying; the melody and lyrics flow effortlessly and set up the chorus perfectly.
 Credit also to the members of the group providing backing vocals; their: “Ooh”s are delivered with much gusto (and they certainly make the most of them in the video).

 It’s that steady pounding